 INFORMATION NEEDED: 1.
-The report of the Dietitians of Canada, BC Region, The Cost of Eating in BC for the period at which you fix expenses, available at dietitians.ca/bccostofeating.
-We used The Cost of Eating in BC 2011.
-2. CPI data for 2011 and 2013 for BC from Statistics Canada at statcan.gc.ca/tables-tableaux/sum-som/l01/ cst01/econ09k-eng.htm.
-The data used is for the "Food" amount.
+The report of the Provincial Health Services Authority, Food Costing in BC 2013, available at www.dietitians.ca/Downloads/Public/Food-costing-in-BC-2013-FINAL.aspx 2.
+CPI for "Food" for 2013 and 2014 for BC from Statistics Canada at statcan.gc.ca/tables-tableaux/sum-som/l01/cst01/econ09k-eng.htm.

-The Cost of Eating in BC calculates the cost of food in each provincial health region based on a stratified random sample of grocery stores and on the federal government's standardized food costing tool, the National Nutritious Food Basket 2008, which is based on the 2007 Canada Food Guide.
+Food Costing in BC 2013 calculates the cost of food in each provincial health authority based on a random sample of grocery stores and on the federal government's standardized food costing tool, the National Nutritious Food Basket 2008, which is based on the Canada Food Guide.
 The report provides monthly food costs for both adults and children by gender and age categories.

-- Step 1: Calculate the family's monthly expense based on the "Average monthly cost of the food basket in BC 2011" table (Table 4 on page 8 of The Cost of Eating in BC 2011), based on the number, gender, and age of the parents and children. - Step 2: Consult the map (page 5 of The Cost of Eating in BC 2011) to determine the average monthly food expense for The Cost of Eating in BC sample family ("BC Average"). - Step 3: Consult the map (page 5 of The Cost of Eating in BC 2011) to determine the average monthly food expense for The Cost of Eating in BC sample family for the health authority in which your community is located. - Step 4: Calculate the monthly food expense with the formula:
+- Step 1: Calculate the family's monthly expense based on the "Average monthly cost of the 2013 food basket in BC" table (Table 3 on page 7 of Food Costing in BC 2013), based on the number, gender, and age of the parents and children. - Step 2: Consult the map (page 5 of Food Costing in BC 2013) to determine the average monthly food expense for the reference family of four ("BC Average"). - Step 3: Consult the map (page 5 of Food Costing in BC 2013) to determine the average monthly food expense for the reference family for the health authority in which your community is located. - Step 4: Calculate the monthly food expense with the formula:

+'''

-Amount from Step 1xAmount from Step 3Amount from Step 2
+Amount from Step 1 x Amount from Step 3

+Amount from Step 2

+'''

-Step 5: Adjust 2011 food expenses to 2013 prices using the Consumer Price Index for "Food."
+Step 5: Adjust 2013 food expenses to 2014 prices using the Consumer Price Index for "Food."

 Note: Metro Vancouver is unique in BC, as parts are located in two health authorities: Fraser Health and Vancouver Coastal Health.
-To reflect this, in Step 3 we used a weighted average of the sample family's food expense amounts for the Vancouver Coastal Health Authority (\$944.16 in 2011) and the Fraser Health Authority (\$851.07 in 2011), with each weighted by their respective populations.
-Population estimates by health authority for 2013 from BC Stats, bcstats.gov.bc.ca/StatisticsBySubject/Demography/PopulationEstimates.aspx.
+To reflect this, in Step 3 we used a weighted average of the sample family's food expense amounts for the Vancouver Coastal Health Authority (\$934 in 2014) and the Fraser Health Authority (\$886 in 2014), with each weighted by their respective populations.
+Population estimates by health authority for 2014 from BC Stats, bcstats.gov.bc.ca/StatisticsBySubject/Demography/PopulationEstimates.aspx.